 - The consistent and physiologic dosing has been shown to maintain and improve bone density.

-- One time procedure.
-No more worrying about creams, injections or supplements.
+- Pellet implants are a one-time procedure.
+There is no more worrying about creams, injections, or supplements.

-- Hormones are released into the blood stream in a way that mimics your own hormone rhythm.
+- Hormones are released into the bloodstream in a way that mimics your hormone rhythm.

-- Consistent supply of hormones delivered through pellets reduces the chances of experiencing adverse side effects.
+- A consistent supply of hormones delivered through pellets reduces the chances of experiencing adverse side effects.

 - Pellet implants bypass the liver and don’t negatively impact clotting factors, blood pressure, lipid levels, glucose, or liver function.